HikaruEgashira/lm-suggester/README.md

 #### Automatic Execution

-Automatically run reviewdog with the `--reviewdog` flag:
+Automatically run reviewdog with the `--reviewdog` flag.

 ```bash
 # Run reviewdog with local reporter